supreethramesh23/dp-203-azure-data-engineer/Instructions/Labs/15-Synapse-link-sql.md

 2. In the **sql-adventureworkslt-conn** page that is created, view the table mappings that have been created.
 You can use the **Properties** button (which looks similar to **&#128463;<sub>*</sub>**) to hide the **Properties** pane to make it easier to see eveything.

-3. Modify thes structure types in the table mappings as follows:
+3. Modify the structure types in the table mappings as follows:

     |Source table|Target table|Distribution type|Distribution column|Structure type|
     |--|--|--|--|--|